Software Architecture

 Definitions of Software Architecture

-The quest to definitively answer “What is software architecture?” has various, different answers.
-The literature reveals that software engineering have not committed to a single, universal definition, but rather a “scatter plot” of over 150 definitions, each highlighting specific aspects of the discipline (Clements et al. 2010).
+The quest to definitively answer “What is software architecture?” has various answers.
+The literature reveals that software engineering has not committed to a single, universal definition, but rather a “scatter plot” of over 150 definitions, each highlighting specific aspects of the discipline (Clements et al. 2010).
 However, as the field has matured, a consensus centroid has emerged around two prevailing paradigms: the structural and the decision-based.

 This definition evolved into the modern industry standard, which posits that a software system’s architecture is “the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both” (Bass et al. 2012).
 This structural view insists that architecture is inherently multidimensional.
 A system is not defined by a single structure, but by a combination of module structures (how code is divided), component-and-connector structures (how elements interact at runtime), and allocation structures (how software maps to hardware and organizational environments) (Bass et al. 2012).